Asomiddinov/Asomiddinov/README.md

 - 👋 Hi, I’m @Asomiddinov
 - 👀 I’m interested in Python
-- 🌱 I’m currently doing project usingPython
+- 🌱 I’m currently doing project using Python
 - 💞️ I’m looking to collaborate on development company
 - 📫 How to reach me basomiddinov@gmail.com